This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Find out more about how to make the most of a short visit to Lake Como and visit Northern Italy’s lesser-known Lake Orta.
+- Find out more in Things to do in Lake Como, How to get from Milan to Lake Como and Where to stay on Lake Como, as well as how to make the most of a short visit to Lake Como, our guide to help decide on Como and Garda and visit Northern Italy’s lesser-known Lake Orta.

 - Listen: discover episode about other sites and towns near Lake Como – Episode #072: Magical Lake Maggiore, Episode #041: Beautiful Bergamo – gateway to the Alps, Episode #055: Picturesque Piedmont – lesser known region of wine and truffles! and Episode #064: Stunning South Tyrol and The Dolomites